 - Ask if the person is a boy or a girl and then ask which pronoun should be used: “Is that a boy or a girl?
 Ok, so should we say ‘he’s my friend’ or ‘she’s my friend’?”

-- Catch the error and (kindly) point it out to your child: “Oh, you mean ‘she is happy’.”
+- Catch the error and (kindly) point it out to your child: “Oh, you mean ‘they are happy’.”

-- Fix the error without pointing it out: “Yes, she is at her Grandma’s house.”
+- Fix the error without pointing it out: “Yes, we are at Grandma’s house.”

-Just remember, this whole process takes time and it may take months of working this process before your child is able to use he she correctly all the time.
+Once you get to the conversational level, you’re ready to go back and target another set of pronouns if there are still others that the child needs help with, or move on to other grammar skills.
+Just remember, this whole process takes time and it may take months of working this process before the child is able to use he she correctly all the time.
 Have patience and have faith that your child can do it, it will just take a lot of practice.
 That’s why she has you though, to help her through it!

 This is great – I copied this blog entry onto a document (ensuring I kept the credits and the link to your store :), reduced the font and pictures and got it on two pages to use as a handout for my assistants and some of our families.
 Now if there was some way to ensure that families are following through with home practice… Thanks for this – it was really helpful and written at just the right level for most people to understand.